Is it necessary to dissolve a corporation that never conducted business?

 Answer:

-Even if the corporation has never conducted any business, or if it has simply ceased to do business, it is still necessary to follow the proper channels to dissolve the corporation.
-If the corporation is not officially dissolved, the corporation may still be required to submit tax returns and pay taxes, and the shareholders or members may be personally liable for the debts and taxes of the corporation.
-In addition, a corporation that has not been dissolved will still be responsible for filing annual reports, even if the company is not actively doing business.
-There can be no distribution of assets, and there might be future liability for products sold when the corporation was doing business.
+Yes, it is necessary to formally dissolve the corporation, even if it has never conducted business or has ceased operations.
+If not dissolved, the corporation may still be required to file tax returns and pay taxes.
+Additionally, shareholders or members could be personally liable for the corporation's debts and taxes.
+An undissolved corporation must also file annual reports, regardless of its business activity.
+There can be no distribution of assets, and there may be future liability for any products sold while the corporation was active.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.